 Qualified - Kindy programs are run by qualified teachers who provide high quality experiences throughout the entire day.

 Flexibility - Some Kindergartens have adapted to meet working family needs.
 At Kenmore District Kindergarten we have a long-day program, and we offer Aftercare every day of the week.

 Transition - Part of the focus of kindergarten is school readiness.
 Therefore, many Kindies such as Kenmore District Kindergarten run a transition to school program and other excursions to local schools.
 Our relationship with Kenmore State School includes attendance at the Easter parade, Under-Eight’s Day, Tuck-shop visits and use of the school’s environmental area for our Bush/ Forest Kindy.

 Benefits of Childcare:

 Finally, we recognise the needs of working families and that often both parents are employed full-time.
 Many of our families have their children enrolled in both our Kindergarten program and at another childcare facility on separate days.
 These families often report back how happy they are with this mix of care and how they can see their children thriving.
-And wonderfully, we also hear that the children tend to prefer their Kindy days and miss their teachers on their non-Kenmore District Kindy days.
+And wonderfully, we also hear that the children look forward to their Kindy days and miss their teachers on their non-Kenmore District Kindy days.